fzakaria/fzakaria.com/_posts/2026-08-11-nixpkgs-multiverse-is-audacitymaxxing.md

 _Every package manager on earth picks one version for you.
 Nixpkgs picked one too.
 It never had to._

-I shipped [nixpkgs-multiverse]({% post_url 2026-08-09-nixpkgs-multiverse-every-version-that-ever-existed %}) recently: one flake input that hands you every version of every package that ever shipped in Nixpkgs.
+I shared [nixpkgs-multiverse]({% post_url 2026-08-09-nixpkgs-multiverse-every-version-that-ever-existed %}) recently: one flake input that hands you every version of every package that ever shipped in Nixpkgs.

-I love how unbelieable audacious Nix lets me be, _audacitymaxxing_.
+I love how unbelievable audacious Nix lets me be, _audacitymaxxing_.

 As of this writing, you have access to 31,783 packages and 304,484 distinct package version pairs pulled from 1,537 revisions. 🤯

 The fact most distributions only give you one version of each package is not a bug.
-It is often considered a feature: a single, self-consistent set of software that boots and runs together.
+It is often considered a feature: a single self-consistent set of software that boots and runs together.
 It falls directly out of a shared global filesystem, the [filesystem hierarchy standard](https://refspecs.linuxfoundation.org/FHS_3.0/fhs/index.html) (FHS), like `/usr`, `/lib` and `/etc`.

 The purpose and existence of Nix is to eschew from that convention and allow multiple versions of the same package to coexist.
 Nixpkgs is a distribution built on that capability, and yet, it has been doing the same thing as every other distribution: picking one version of everything.

-[nixpkgs-multiverse](https://github.com/fzakaria/nixpkgs-multiverse) only supports _at the moment_, top-level attributes that are packages but already the sheer volume of installable software dwarfs `nixpkgs-unstable`.[^repology]
+[nixpkgs-multiverse](https://github.com/fzakaria/nixpkgs-multiverse) only supports, _at the moment_, top-level attributes that are packages but already the sheer volume of installable software dwarfs `nixpkgs-unstable`.[^repology]

 [^repology]: The data was fetched from the [Repology](https://repology.org/repositories/graphs) repository size map.